dontworryjohn/aws-bootcamp-cruddur-2023/journal/week10.md

 ```
 Note:
 - the   `--no-execute-changeset` will validate the code but not execute it.
-- Once you run the command, the cli will create a script to check the out come. you can use the code generated or check it on the cloudformation via console.
+- Once you run the command, the cli will create a script to check the outcome. you can use the code generated or check it on the cloud formation via the console.
-- changeset in the console is useful to understand the behaviour of the change and to see if there is a differnet in your infrastructure (i.e a critical database run in production.
-By seeing changeset you know if the resource will be removed). check also the Update requires voice in the [documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-service.html)
+- changeset in the console is useful to understand the behaviour of the change and to see if there is a difference in your infrastructure (i.e a critical database run in production.
+By seeing the changeset you know if the resource will be removed). check also the Update requires voice in the [documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-service.html)
 - check the tab `replacement` if it is `true`. this helps to see if one part of the stack will be replaced.

-from the aws console, check the stack deploy and if what you have deployed.click on `execute change set`
+from the aws console, check the stack deploy and see what has been deployed. click on `execute` change set`

 Install cfn lint using the following command
 ```bash